The Garden Project – Ó Liath go Glas

 RADE participants worked with Louis and Andrew to design raised beds and an archway connecting two of the raised beds.
 Participants then selected which plants they were interested in growing with Andrew.
 Over the course of the 8 week workshop, the participants have grown vegetables, herbs and flowers from seed and transplanted them into the raised beds.
 With support from the CDETB (City Of Dublin Education and Training Board) the project also included an educational element in basic gardening skills with the potential for participants to complete the QQI Level 3 course in Basic Gardening.

-In a short period of time the courtyard has evolved into an inviting space.
+In a short period of time the courtyard evolved into an inviting space.
 It has become a natural place to spend time outside of workshops and a peaceful spot for quiet reflection.

 RADE would like to take this opportunity to thank our partners and funders on the project.
 It has been kindly supported by the Project Arts Centre, BAM’s Community Benefit Fund for the new children’s hospital, CDETB and Dublin City Council.